-Any evolutionarily adaptive function for dreaming is doubtful because:
+Any evolutionarily adaptive value for dreaming is doubtful because:

-- Patients who had orbitomedial leucotomies in the distant past and reported the loss of dreaming, nonetheless continued to sleep normally and to function in waking life, as documented in two sleep-laboratory studies in the early 1970s, although they also seemed to lack imagination and initiative in waking life.
+- Patients who had surgery that lesioned the dorsal medial prefrontal cortex in the distant past, and who reported a loss of dreaming, nonetheless continued to sleep normally and to function in waking life, as documented in two sleep-laboratory studies in the early 1970s although these patients also seemed to lack imagination and initiative in waking life.
 More recent patients with specific lesions that caused them to lose dreaming also continued to function. - Pre-school children very likely do not dream.
 Elementary school children have infrequent and relatively simple dreams that rarely include any emotion, but children of any age sleep soundly, learn well, and interact socially.
 This suggests that any adaptive function that dreaming may have would have to emerge in preadolescence, but no theories propose any adaptive function that begins at that age or later. - The consistency of dream content over months and years, and the fact that dream content changes only gradually over time, do not support the idea that dreams deal with new problems or help people plan for the future. - Very few dreams are recalled by even the most frequent recallers, and those few dreams rarely if ever contain insights or solutions to problems.
 Instead, there is evidence that the insights attributed to specific dreams in anecdotal accounts are based on waking reflections about the dream.